thelakshaymehta/elearnp3/README.md

 Investigate how Schwabplan UI processes 9-digit account numbers with leading zeros and determine if updates are needed for proper formatting.

 Accomplishment:
-Delivered a comprehensive analysis (with attached report) confirming the UI retains leading zeros and identifying development requirements to display account numbers as 1234-5678.
+Completed the analysis and attached the findings document with the story, confirming the leading zero is not dropped and development work is needed to display the account number correctly.